home-assistant/home-assistant.io/source/_lovelace/markdown.markdown

   required: false
   type: integer
   default: none
   description: The algorithm for placing cards aesthetically in lovelace may have problems with the markdown card if it contains templates.
-You can use this value to help it estimate the height of the card in units of 50 pixels (approximately 3 lines of text in default size).
-(Eg: `4`)
+You can use this value to help it estimate the height of the card in units of 50 pixels (approximately 3 lines of text in default size). (e.g., `4`)
 entity_id:
   required: false
   type: [string, list]
   default: none
-  description: A list of entity IDs so a template in `content:` only reacts to the state changes of these entities.
-This can be used if the automatic analysis fails to find all relevant entities.
+  description: "A list of entity IDs so a template in `content:` only reacts to the state changes of these entities.
+This can be used if the automatic analysis fails to find all relevant entities."
 {% endconfiguration %}

 ## Example